-Are or a family member being given a charge of aggravated assault in Houston Texas?
+Are you or a family member being given a charge of aggravated assault in Houston Texas?
 It’s important to get help from criminal defense lawyer who has experience in assault cases.
 Houston assault attorney Lisa Shapiro Strauss is a former prosecutor.
 She now uses her experience and skills to fight for the legal rights of those facing criminal charges.
 Contact her today for a free consultation.